NeurodataWithoutBorders/nwb_hackathons/HCK04_2018_Seattle/Projects/SpatialCoordinates/README.md

 1. Objective B. Suggest a set of standard coordinate systems (eg. CCF or stereotaxic) against which it is recommended to provide transformations, so that physical coordinates across multiple experiments can be automatically mapped to the same external coordinate system.
 1. Objective C. Develop a python API to handle the details of accessing and mapping coordinates.

+## Progress

+* We collected many use cases / suggestions and came up with a plan for schema and API changes that met all use cases well.
+The proposed plan is described in #103.
+* An initial attempt was made at developing the schema and API changes to support transform annotation: https://github.com/JFPerkins/pynwb/tree/spatial_coordinates
+* An initial attempt was made to develop coordinate transformations for use in the python API: https://github.com/campagnola/transformy